course-details-portlet

 After completing the course, the candidate must

-• have basic knowledge of arranging and instrumentation for various instruments and crews
+• Have basic knowledge of arranging for various instruments and combining them with live and electronic sounds in a musical composition

 Skills: